-Never, under any circumstances, use gasoline, or a mixture of gasoline and kerosene.
-A slight amount of gasoline mixed with kerosene makes an EXPLOSIVE MIXTURE that is extremely DANGEROUS.
+Never, under any circumstances, use gasoline, or mixture of gasoline and kerosene.
+A slight amount gasoline mixed with kerosene makes an EXPLOSIV MIXTURE that is extremely DANGEROUS.

-Should Chemicals or "Dope" be added to the kerosene?
-Answer
+Should Chemicals or "Dope" be added to the kerosen Answer

 No, do not use any chemical or "dope" to increase the efficiency of the kerosene.
-It will ruin the metal parts that come in contact with the kerosene.
+It will ruin the metal parts the come in contact with the kerosene.